Techniques and Categories

 Try It Out with Prompt Attack

-By offering structured adversarial prompt generation across security and safety vulnerabilities, Prompt Attack enables researchers, Red Teamers, and security professionals to:
+By offering structured adversarial prompt generation across security and safety vulnerabilities, Prompt Attack enables AI researchers, AI red teamers, and security professionals to:

 • Explore & document LLM weaknesses in a controlled manner.